Laffargue-ElsysDesign/Robot_Surveillance_V3/FPGA/README.md

 UART PC contains a project which was used to test some modules and see hat they return through  UART communication with the PC.

-Ultrasons contans the FPGA project which implements the Ultrasons controller.
+Ultrasons contains the FPGA project which implements the Ultrasons controller.